 The following materials comprising our guidebook for mitigating the risk of COVID-19 will seem long, but we hope you will instead consider them to be detailed and thorough.
-We have significantly reviewed the procedures and protocols we implemented to run a successful summer in 2020, and continue to assess those protocols.
-We have made some changes since last year, and we are confident that we will be able to provide an exciting summer of growth and friendships for all of our campers.
+We have significantly reviewed the procedures and protocols we implemented to successfully run COVID-FREE summers in 2020 & 2021, and continue to assess those protocols.
+We have made some changes since last year, and we are confident that we will be able to provide an exciting summer of fun, growth and friendships for all of our campers.